decentraland/adr/content/ADR-180-communication-adapters.md

 - `offline` will create an empty adapter.
 This protocol is used to test without communications servers and by some single-player experiences like the onboarding tutorial.
 The parameters for the offline protocol are implementation dependent.
 - `simulator` will create different simulation conditions to evaluate performance and use cases.
 The parameters for the offline protocol are implementation dependent.
 - `ws-room` will create a WebSocket transport, using the wire protocol and semantics defined in [ADR-105](/adr/ADR-105).
 The parameter is the absolute URL to be connected to, including the hostname.
-If no protocol is defined in the url, `wss://` will be prepended.
+If no protocol is defined in the URL, `wss://` will be prepended.
 - `livekit` will create a LiveKit transport.
 The parameter is the absolute URL to be connected to, including the hostname and the livekit token if needed.
 It is mandatory to specify the `wss://` protocol as part of the URL.
 - `signed-login` performs a signed-fetch as defined in [ADR-44](/adr/ADR-44).
 It is used to authenticate the user BEFORE sending the final connection string.
 The connection string comes as part of the responsein the `fixedAdapter` JSON field.
 In case of an error or access denied, a `message` can be sent to the user to provide more information about the reason of the denyed access.